 International Community Telecenter Resources

-The UNESCO site seeks to facilitate development of community telecenters worldwide by providing information, experiences, and resources related to practical telecenter implementation and management.
+The UNESCO site aims to facilitate the development of community telecenters worldwide, through the presentation of information, experiences and resources related to practical telecenter implementation and management.

 Assessing Community Telecentres: Guidelines for Researchers